About Me

 Father

-Being a father informs how I think about risk, time, legacy, and joy.
-It also makes everything more real.
+Being a father changes how I look at risk, at time, at what I leave behind.
+It makes everything more real.

 Neurodivergent